A turbulent US this July 4, but many see cause to celebrate

-Independence Day arrives at a time when the United States is roiled by hearings over the Jan.
-6 insurrection, awash in turmoil over high court rulings on abortion and guns and struggling to maintain the common bonds that keep it together.
+Independence Day has arrived as the United States is rocked by hearings over the Jan.
+6 insurrection, awash in turmoil over high court rulings on abortion and guns and struggling to maintain the bonds that keep it together.

-Yet many also see cause to celebrate: The pandemic continues to be on the wane and, despite its faults, America’s democracy survives.
+Yet many also see cause to celebrate Monday: the deadly danger of the pandemic has lessened and, despite its fault lines, America’s democracy survives.

-“I think many of us are feeling conflicted about celebrating 4th of July right now,” obstacle race champion and attorney Amelia Boone tweeted as the week gave way to the long holiday weekend.

-In her eyes patriotism is also about fighting for change, she said, adding, “I’m not giving up on the US.”
+“The Fourth of July is a sacred day in our country — it’s a time to celebrate the goodness of our nation, the only nation on Earth founded based on an idea: that all people are created equal,” President Joe Biden tweeted on Monday.
+“Make no mistake, our best days still lie ahead.”

-Baltimore, for one, is resuming its Independence Day celebrations after a two-year hiatus, to the delight of residents like Steven Williams.
+Baltimore, for one, is resuming its Independence Day celebrations after a two-year hiatus, to the delight of residents like Kirstan Monroe.

-“I used to actually be up there every year.
-Then it stopped,” Williams told WBAL-TV.
-“I haven’t seen them in a couple of years.”
+“I’m happy to see that downtown is getting back together, how it’s supposed to be,” she told WBAL-TV.

 Colorful displays big and small will light up the night sky in cities from New York to Seattle to Chicago to Dallas.
 However others, particularly in drought-stricken and wildfire-prone regions of the West, will forgo them.